Stiflerzak/code-challenge-1/README.md

 # Description
-This is inclusive of a  student grading miniproject, speed detector.
+This is inclusive of a  student grading miniproject, speed detector and net salary calculator.

 # Getting Started